foundersandcoders/romanizer/README.md

 The rules of TDD:

-1. Write a failing test
+1. Write a failing test.
-2. Write the simplest bit of code that makes it pass
+2. Write the simplest bit of code that makes it pass.
-3. Refactor the code to follow the rules of simple design
+3. Refactor the code to follow the rules of simple design.

-This is also called the Red-Green-Refactor cycle of TDD.
+This is also called the **Red-Green-Refactor cycle of TDD**.

 ![TTD lifecycle](https://cloud.githubusercontent.com/assets/10700103/23134527/09fabe52-f78d-11e6-90d8-b747714a52f6.png)